FoalTS/foal/docs/comparison-with-other-frameworks.md

 It integrates interesting libraries such as [class-transformer](https://github.com/typestack/class-transformer) and [class-validator](https://github.com/typestack/class-validator) to unserialize and validate request bodies.

 Compared to Routing Controllers, Foal aims to go further (it also uses fewer decorators).
-Not only does it bring TypeScript and controller classes, but it also offers many ready-to-use components and tools to build a complete application (CLI, auth, Swagger UI, access aontrol, OpenAPI, shell scripts, GraphQL, generators, etc).
+Not only does it bring TypeScript and controller classes, but it also offers many ready-to-use components and tools to build a complete application (CLI, auth, Swagger UI, access control, OpenAPI, shell scripts, GraphQL, generators, etc).

 > As for August 2019, the development of the framework seems to have stopped.
 The last published version (version 0.7.7) was one year ago.

+## AdonisJS

+## Loopback

+### Version 3

+### Version 4